gene-git/blog/git-keys/README.rst

 As of December 31, 2024 all git tags are signed by our *arch@sapience.com* signing key.

 To install the signing key to your key ring it can be downloaded directly or by using Web Key directory (WKD).

-After the key is in your keyring then git can verify the source at a tag using:
+After the key is in your keyring then git can verify the source with a tag using:

 .. code:: bash